-I am also a freelance entertainment journalist.
-My work has been featured on key industry-centric websites including RogerEbert.com (www.rogerebert.com/interviews/the-magic-of-magi-douglas-trumbulls-quest-to-explore-a-new-planet-of-cinematic-potential) and ScottFeinberg.com (http://moviefail.com/tag/scottfeinberg.com).
+I am also a freelance film and science journalist.
+My work has been featured on key entertainment industry websites including RogerEbert.com (www.rogerebert.com/interviews/the-magic-of-magi-douglas-trumbulls-quest-to-explore-a-new-planet-of-cinematic-potential) and ScottFeinberg.com (http://moviefail.com/tag/scottfeinberg.com).
 I additionally serve as an Editor at Science for the People magazine (https://magazine.scienceforthepeople.org/web-extras/noam-chomsky-interview-covid-19-climate-crisis-class-warfare/).

-I brought my experience as an editor and writer to The Massachusetts Daily Collegian (http://dailycollegian.com/author/soren-hough) one year later as I began working for the paper as a film and science correspondent.
-In the spring of 2013, I was hired as the editor of the film section of the paper for the fall of 2013.
+I brought my experience as an Editor and Staff Writer to The Massachusetts Daily Collegian (http://dailycollegian.com/author/soren-hough) one year later as I began working for the paper as a film and science correspondent.
+In the spring of 2013, I was hired as Editor of the film section of the paper for the fall of 2013.

-In December 2013, I graduated from the Interdepartmental Program in Film Studies and Microbiology program at the University of Massachusetts Amherst.
+In December 2013, I graduated from the Film Studies and Microbiology programs at the University of Massachusetts Amherst.

-The cover photo is a screen shot from Tete's short film, raintown.
+The cover photo is a screen shot from Tete's wonderful short film, raintown.